qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. tip:: **Activating the QGIS Overview**

-   In |qg| you can use an overview panel that provides a full extent view of layers added to it.
+   In |qg|, you can use an overview panel that provides a full extent view of layers added to it.
 It can be selected under the menu |nix| :menuselection:`Settings --> Panels` or
    |win| :menuselection:`View --> Panels`.
 Within the view is a rectangle showing the
    current map extent.
 This allows you to quickly determine which area of the